 Proposed P2ENDURE IEQ control systems.

-The system is able to perform the measurements and send data to other devices through different communication protocols (e.g. Bluetooth, ZigBee, Wi-Fi, etc.).
+The system can perform the measurements and send data to other devices through different communication protocols (e.g. Bluetooth, ZigBee, Wi-Fi, etc.).
 For example, the user can communicate with the tool through its smartphone and a simple Graphical User Interface (GUI) developed for mobile devices, or through customized dashboards connected with the data stored in a MySQL database.

-- The IR (infrared) scanning system, which has to be fixed on the ceiling of the room and allows the continuous measurement of surface temperatures;
+- The IR (infrared) scanning system, which must be fixed on the ceiling of the room and allows the continuous measurement of surface temperatures.

 - Additional Android device or PC (optional), with dedicated GUI, to communicate with the system (input management, data storing, historical data analysis etc.).

-In summary, the embedded algorithms allow the provision of continuous maps or discretised distribution of thermal comfort index and mean radiant temperatures.
+In summary, the embedded algorithms allow the provision of continuous maps or discretised distribution of thermal comfort index, mean radiant temperatures and indoor air quality index.
 The interaction with the common HVAC system or building management system can be done easily through TCP/IP, RS serial and other home automation protocols.
 On the other hand, the interaction with the user (the person standing in the room) and the technician can be done through an Android app via a Bluetooth connection.

 Proposed P2ENDURE connection to energy grid and RES production.